MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 If nothing is specified, it defaults to the flow owner that created the flow – essentially the author.
 Here are the other options –

    - Flow owner – this is the user who created the flow.
-   - Record owner – this is the user who owns the Microsoft Dataverse record which underwent a change, causing the flow to be triggered.
-If a record is owned by a team, then this option falls back to run as the flow owner.
+   - Row owner – this is the user who owns the Microsoft Dataverse row which underwent a change, causing the flow to be triggered.
+If a row is owned by a team, then this option falls back to run as the flow owner.
-   - Triggering user – this is the user that took the action on the Microsoft Dataverse record, causing the flow to get triggered.
+   - Triggering user – this is the user that took the action on the Microsoft Dataverse row, causing the flow to get triggered.

       ![Run as options](../media/create-update-delete-trigger/11.png)